-In another place, this blog was described as “the ruminations of a perambulent and distracted sojourner” or something like that.
+In another place, this blog was described as “the ruminations of a perambulent and distracted sojourner.”
 I have often frustrated fellow pilgrims because I do not see things in black or white, or even shades of grey.
-Like the universe and even my PC, there are millions of colours and tints and hues, and that’s how I often see things.
+Like the universe and even my computer pixelation, there are millions of colours and tints and hues, and that’s how I often see things.
 Can you get a straight answer from me?
-Yes – but it may take me a while to get there – after all Myers-Briggs tells me I am an INFJ, whatever that means!
+Yes – but it may take me a while to get there – after all Myers-Briggs tells me I am an INFJ, and the Enneagram pilgrimage has me occupying the contrary space of six!

 I dabble in reading, painting, computers, cinema, bushwalking and a number of other pastimes that sometimes distract me, but often help me focus on my main task of recognising where Christ is present in those with whom I travel through this life.

 My exemplars in faith beyond those I have met in flesh and blood include Thomas Merton, Richard Rohr, Francis of Assissi, Benedict of Nursa, Theresa of Avila, Aiden of Lindisfarne, Thomas & Alexander Campbell, and Barton Stone.
 My affinity with the Celtic saints may have something to do with family roots scattered throughout Cornwall and Northumberland.
-Yes, there are also bits in Yorkshire, Sussex, Portugal and Germany, so go figure!
+Yes, there are also bits of Yorkshire, Sussex, Portugal and Germany!